ubccr/xdmod-supremm/docs/supremm-bootstrap.md

 ### 4. [Optional] Run the job batch script ingest

+Job batch scripts are displayed in the "Job Script" tab in the "Job Viewer" in XDMoD.
+This tab is only displayed if the job script is available and the absence of the jobs scripts does not impact the rest of the interface.

-If you have configured the resource manager to save job batch scripts then they are ingested as follows
+The `ingest_jobscripts.py` script parses the filesystem and If you have the batch scripts for each HPC job available, they are ingested as follows

-    $ ingest_jobscripts.py
+    $ ingest_jobscripts.py -a -d

+The `ingest_jobscripts.py` has similar commandline configuration as the `indexarchives.py`.
+The path
 ### 5. Run the XDMoD ingest and aggregation script

 The